 loc zone may be applicable to the

 virt zone.
-Consider which protocols each zone need to accept, or connect to.
+Consider which protocols each zone needs to accept, or connect to.
 These must be permitted between the appropriate zones.
 Rules may be built that limit access for a particular host or hosts.
 These are some basic items that should be considered.

 - ICMP must be enabled everywhere.
-Pings from the Internet (net zone) are blocked in the default rule set.
+Pings from the Internet (net zone) are blocked in the default ruleset.

 - NTP should not be run on the virtual servers.
 It should be run on the firewall.

 - DNS should be allowed to the appropriate zone(s).

 - SSH should be allowed between appropriate zones.

 - HTTP and/or HTTPS may need to be allowed between appropriate zones.

 - Services available on or required by the virtual servers should be available from the appropriate zones.

 - DNAT (Destination NAT) may be used to provide access to the DMZ from the Internet (net).

 - Policy rules may be used to provide unlimited access from one zone to other zones.
 (This makes securing access more difficult.)